-- Review the virtual disks that will be destroyed by resetting the controller configuration.
+- 1. Review the virtual disks that will be destroyed by resetting the controller configuration.
 Make backups as necessary.
-Click Blink at the bottom of the screen to blink the physical disks included in the virtual disks. - Click Reset Configuration when you are ready to erase all information on the controller.
-To exit without resetting the controller configuration, click Go
+Click Blink at the bottom of the screen to blink the physical disks included in the virtual disks. - 2.
+Click Reset Configuration when you are ready to erase all information on the controller.
+To exit without resetting the controller configuration, click Go Back to Previous Page.

 - 1. Expand the Storage tree object to display the controller objects. - 2.
 Select a controller object. - 3.
 Select the Information/Configuration subtab. - 4.
-Select Reset Configuration from the Available Tasks drop-down menu. - Click Execute.
+Select Reset Configuration from the Available Tasks drop-down menu. - 5.
+Click Execute.